-\Level 4 NVQ Diploma in Engineering Manufacture - for use by 25 years+ only (see below)
+Level 4 NVQ Diploma in Engineering Manufacture - for use by 25 years+ only (see below) K1 - K31 provide underpinning knowledge for C1 and C2

 The designated Foundation Degrees and Technical Certificates underpin the knowledge elements of the competence qualification in this pathway.
 The knowledge qualifications deliver essential underpinning knowledge which supports the fundamental scientific and mathematical principles that equip apprentices with the understanding required to operate effectively and efficiently at a high level within this sub-sector.